 How it Works

 Drawing on the University of Toronto’s extensive digital holdings (and beyond!), our team will prepare a complete reading list in your course’s Quercus page which contains links to weekly readings and other materials.
-If an item is not available electronically, our Syllabus Service team will retrieve, scan, and upload resources as PDF files, all in adherence to University of Toronto’s Copyright Fair Dealing Guidelines.
-If required readings go beyond the Guidelines, we will request the necessary transactional licences.
+If an item is not available electronically, our Syllabus Service team will retrieve, scan, and upload resources as PDF files, all in adherence to the University of Toronto’s Copyright Fair Dealing Guidelines.
+If required readings go beyond the Guidelines, we will request the necessary transactional licenses.
 We will reach out to you if we are unable to source an item.

 If you want to include streaming media such as films or audio recordings, please submit your requests using this form.